History of Niger: Independence

 On 11 July 1960 France agreed to Niger becoming fully independent.
 The French Fifth Republic passed a revision of the French Community allowing membership of independent states.
 On 28 July the Nigerien Legislative Assembly became the Nigerien National Assembly.
 Independence was declared on 3 August 1960 under the leadership of Prime Minister Diori.
 Subsequently, in November 1960 Diori was elected to the new position of President of Niger by the National Assembly.
 During his presidency, Diori's government favored the maintenance of traditional social structures and the retention of close economic ties with France.
 He was re-elected unopposed in 1965 and 1970.
+For its first 14 years as an independent state Niger was run by a single-party civilian regime under the presidency of Hamani Diori.
+The 1960s saw an expansion of the education system and some limited economic development and industrialisation.

+Links with France remained, with Diori allowing the development of French-led uranium mining in Arlit and supporting France in the Algerian War.
+Relations with other African states were mostly "positive", with the exception of Dahomey (Benin), owing to a border dispute.
+In the 1970s, a combination of economic difficulties, droughts and accusations of rampant corruption and mismanagement of food supplies resulted in a coup d'état that overthrew the Diori regime.